Robbie-Cook/legacy-personal-website/README.md

 # Personal Website

 This is a repository of my personal website [http://robbie.pw](http://robbie.pw).
-It should be updated regularly.

 Animations coming soon!

-Then I want to start making open source contributions to cool projects, and showcase the contributions on this website.
+Then I will start making open source contributions to cool projects, and showcase the contributions on this website.

-Then I want a GUI to make updates to, so I can make changes without having to modify the code, perhaps with Gatsby or Wordpress?

 ## Features to come